 There is a blurring and a blending.
 There is a desperate need for some clear divisions, and that is what I am trying to help create.
 For those who say Brother Cloud is divisive, I say, "Well done, you’ve got the message."
 Creating some godly divisions within the IB movement (and wherever Bible-believing churches exist) is exactly what I am trying to do.
-Drawing clear Biblical lines in principle (not just having some set “standards”) and in association and being consistent with those lines is one of the greatest needs within the IB movement if we are going to maintain the truth for the next generation.
+Drawing clear Biblical lines in principle and in association and being consistent with those lines is one of the greatest needs among IB churches if we are going to maintain the truth for the next generation.

 There have been many times when I have been tempted to keep my mouth shut about something in order to maintain the support of this or that man and to keep the invitations to this or that place coming, and by God's grace, and only by God’s grace, I have refused to do it.
 I refuse invitations that I know would require me to narrow my message and keep my mouth shut on anything whatsoever, if I consider it a biblical issue.